 "Mr. Smith, I have no problem with you representing yourself, but would you please, for the love of God, stop jumping in and out of that chair!"

-Fielding Mellish does this in Woody Allen's film Bananas.
+- Fielding Mellish does this in Woody Allen's film Bananas.
 His self-cross-examination is actually one of the less absurd scenes in this movie - except for the fact he's his own hostile witness.

-- Fracture: Ted Crawford decides to represent himself in an attempted murder trial, and he does it veryeffectively.
+- Fracture: Ted Crawford decides to represent himself in an attempted murder trial, and he does it very effectively.
 He manages to get himself acquitted despite a signed confession, a murder weapon, and motive.

 When the prosecutor then finds a way to try Crawford for murder, Crawford hires a defense team of 4+ lawyers.
 He no longer has the tricks available that got him acquitted the first time.
 Both times rely on Hollywood Law.

-Howard Roark from The Fountainhead.
-Unsurprisingly, given the book's message of individualism and libertarianism, it works.
+- Howard Roark from The Fountainhead.
+Unsurprisingly, given the book's message of individualism and objectivism, it works.

 Live Action TV